davidmcclure/lint-analysis/notebooks/posts/03-stopwords/post3.md

 "A" is flatter, but since it's so frequent, it represents a kind of massive, tectonic displacement of words, sort of like the gravity of the moon pulling the tide in an out - the water only rises and falls a couple of feet, but in order for that to happen the entire mass of the ocean has to get moved around.
 The amount of narratological "energy" needed to produce the "a" trend seems much larger than for "gun," from this perspective, which I think is basically what's getting surfaced in the frequency-variance chart.

 So, "gun" beats "a" in one way, but "a" beats "gun" in other ways.
 Which of this is more true?
-I spent some time going around in circles on this, but, as Dan Jurafsky and Ryan Heuser pointed out, there might not be a single right answer?
+I spent some time going around in circles on this, but, as Dan Jurafsky and Ryan Heuser pointed out, there might not be a single right answer.
 Maybe more accurate just to say that there are different types of "surprise" at play, and that they operate differently at n=10^5 than at n=10^8?

 To get a broader set of how that plays out across lots of  words - out of the 100 most frequent words in the corpus, 90 appear in the list of the 1,000 most uneven words, under the metric from above.
 Here's this list of 90, sorted from the most uneven to the least uneven, starting with the most narratologically skewed, the least flat: